Use this service to:

 Attach proof of the reason you’ve had to change your appointment.
 This can be:

-- a fit note from your GP or a medical certificate
+- a fit note or medical certificate from a healthcare professional

 - a letter from your school or college confirming you have an exam at the same time as your appointment